-Her other criticisms fall under an umbrella of professionalism standards: In this way, hip-hop comes across as far more loose and rebellious than rock-and-rollers or even young punk bands.
+Her other criticisms fall under an umbrella of professionalism standards: In this way, hip-hop comes across as more loose and rebellious than rock-and-rollers or even young punk bands.

 “It’s hard to know what to expect with hip-hop,” Gordon says.
 “Rock bands show up well beforehand usually.
 With hip-hop, the artists often just show up at 11 at night.
 Sometimes they send someone else to sound check, or don’t sound check at all,” she says.
 “It’s scary for the promoter because you’ve got a roomful of people waiting.”

-Gordon has pulled off some successful hip-hop shows, but acknowledges that the extra hassles have made her slightly less likely to book the genre.
-While it’s always difficult to predict how well a show will do, she says, it’s especially hard with hip-hop: “I get the feeling there’s not as much of an established scene here in Richmond of people who will come out for those shows.”
+Gordon has pulled off some successful hip-hop shows, but candidly acknowledges that the extra hassles have made her slightly less likely to book the genre.
+While it’s always difficult to predict how well a show will do, it’s especially hard with hip-hop: “I get the feeling there’s not as much of an established scene here in Richmond of people who will come out for those shows.”

-Gordon says she thinks there’s a strong correlation, at least anecdotally, between the Richmond artists who are making national noise and their level of professionalism and commitment.
+Gordon thinks there’s a strong correlation, at least anecdotally, between the Richmond artists who are making national noise and their level of professionalism and commitment.
 “They tend to be bands that are really responsible,” she says, “answer your emails and do things on time.”

 To address that issue, Octavion says he’s started to include seminars and bloggers within the Epic Fest as a means for artists to network and learn the business side of hip-hop, including how to market themselves.